Page 2 : 3D Rendering, Video Transcoding & Photoshop Performance

 This Single Core test is not reflective of real world performance, but it is useful to find out the performance of the individual core.

-The Single Core test shows that the individual processor core of the Ryzen 7 1800X is about 13.4% slower than the processor core of the Core i7-6700K.
+The Single Core test shows that the individual processor core of the Ryzen 7 1800X (Price Check) is about 13.4% slower than the processor core of the Core i7-6700K.
 Of course, the Core i7-6700K has a 5% higher boost clock speed.
 If we adjust the results to account for that, the Intel Skylake core is about 10% faster than the AMD Ryzen core, clock for clock.

 CINEBENCH R15 Multi Core

 This shows the real-world 3D rendering performance of four processors.
-Even though the AMD Ryzen 5 1500X appears to be slower than the Intel Core i7-6700K, it is actually equivalent in performance at the same clock speed.
+Even though the AMD Ryzen 5 1500X (Price Check) appears to be slower than the Intel Core i7-6700K, it is actually equivalent in performance at the same clock speed.

 CINEBENCH R15 MP Ratio